Core Working Groups

 Ethics and Regulatory

 Develops policies and practices to provide a framework for the conduct of health systems research in an ethical manner and in compliance with federal and state regulations.
-Also, identifies areas of uncertainty and aids the NIH Pragmatic Trials Collaboratory and its network in resolving uncertainty through dialogue or empirical research when needed.
+Identifies areas of uncertainty and aids the NIH Pragmatic Trials Collaboratory and its network in resolving uncertainty through dialogue or empirical research when needed.

 Health Care Systems Interactions

-Engages those involved in healthcare delivery systems to participate in research, facilitate the design and conduct of research protocols attractive to practitioners, lower administrative barriers, and communicate results to all parties.
+Engages those involved in healthcare delivery systems to participate in research; facilitate the design and conduct of research protocols attractive to practitioners; lower administrative barriers; and communicate results to all parties.

 Implementation Science